How to Distinguish a Quaking Aspen From a White Birch

 Using a Dichotomous Key

 One of the biggest aids in identifying leafy plants is the dichotomous key.
-Dichotomous keys are used in many aspects of scientific identification.
-Such a tool is defined as a key used to identify a plant or animal in which each stage presents descriptions of two distinguishing characters, with a direction to another stage in the key, until the species is identified.
+Dichotomous keys are used in many aspects of scientific identification, where they are used to identify a plant or animal in which each stage presents descriptions of two distinguishing characters, with a direction to another stage in the key, until the species is identified.

 When identifying trees and shrubs in this matter, one usually begins with noting whether the plant has leaves or needles, such as those found on conifers.
 From this starting point, the key is used to separate the plant into families.
 With the paper birch, the identifier will be eventually directed to the birch family of trees and shrubs (Betulaceae), which also includes alders, hazels and hornbeams.